vendia/blog/posts/2022-07-29-why-blockchains-databases-api-cannot-standalone-as-it-solutions.md

 ---
 title: 'Why blockchains, databases, and APIs can’t cut it on their own'
-description: 'Why solutions for sharing real-time data across apps, companies, clouds, geographies, and stacks is difficult and expensive.'
+description: 'Why sharing real-time data across apps, companies, clouds, geographies, and stacks is difficult and expensive.'
 date: '2022-07-29'
 categories:
 - architecture